-While Windows Security does a great job when it comes to new file types that could be a threat to a Windows user, sometimes false-positive happens.
+While Windows Security does a great job when it comes to new file types that could be a threat to a Windows user, sometimes false-positive happen.
 You might have a file type that you know very well is not a security threat, but Windows identifies to safeguard you.
 The same applies to any process or program you know is not a problem.
 In this scenario, you can add that file type or process as an exclusion.

 - Navigate to Virus & threat protection.